Tutorial - Integrate Dynamo

 8. Setting up a worker

-A worker is a program that connects VIKTOR with third-party software to execute tasks and retrieve results through the platform.
-The worker communicates with the VIKTOR cloud via an encrypted connection, eliminating the need to open public ports on the network.
-For the Dynamo integration, the generic worker must be installed.
+A worker is a program that connects your app with third-party software to execute tasks and send results.
+The worker communicates with the VIKTOR cloud via an encrypted connection.
+For the Dynamo integration, the Dynamo worker must be installed.

 Installation